-In addition to the oral presentations made by all teams, all teams are called upon to exhibit their planes in the competition hall on the Thursday of the flight competition week, as per Appendix 9.
+All teams are invited to exhibit their planes in the competition hall on the Thursday of the flight competition week, as per Appendix 8.

-It is already defined that the event will feature team accreditation, an opening ceremony with sponsors.
+It is already defined that the event will feature team accreditation and an opening ceremony with sponsors.